asizikov/asizikov.github.io/content/about.md

 ![img](/images/01-about/hdr.jpeg)

 I'm an Amsterdam-based engineer.
-I'm building software, helping companies to adopt DevOps practices and modern software development approaches.
+I build software, help companies to adopt DevOps practices and modern software development approaches.
 I love open source and contributing to the community.

 I wrote my first line of code in Pascal when I was 15.
 Or 14?
 In 2003, I got my first copy of Visual Studio .NET and a book about C++.
 Well, you know it's hard to build a C++ Hello World program with a C# compiler.
 It took me a while to realize that I'm using the wrong language.
 Anyway, for now, C# is the main and most powerful tool in my toolset.